huggingface/optimum-intel/examples/neural_compressor/text-classification/README.md

 In order to apply dynamic or static, `quantization_approach` must be set to respectively `dynamic` or `static`.

-### Distributed Quantization with Multi-node
+### Distributed Tuning with Multi-node
-To speedup the accuracy-aware tuning process, you can use the [distributed quantization](https://github.com/intel/neural-compressor/blob/master/docs/source/tuning_strategies.md#distributed-tuning).
+To speedup the accuracy-aware tuning process, you can use the [distributed tuning](https://github.com/intel/neural-compressor/blob/master/docs/source/tuning_strategies.md#distributed-tuning).

 - Prerequisites:
     - [Open MPI](https://www.open-mpi.org/faq/?category=building#easy-build)